offspot/kiwix-hotspot/README.md

 how the application is packaged:

-* on windows:
+**On Windows**

-  we use a self extracting archive 7zS.sfx because pyinstaller in onefile on windows fails to give admin rights and also there was an issue if we set no console.

-  assets are in windows_bundle
+we use a self extracting archive 7zS.sfx because pyinstaller in onefile on windows fails to give admin rights and also there was an issue if we set no console. assets are in `/windows_bundle`.

-* on linux:
+**On Linux**

-  qemu is build statically
+`qemu` is built statically

-* on macos:
+**On macOS**

-  qemu is build dynamically and bundling is made with macdylibbundler
+`qemu` is build dynamically and bundle is made with `macdylibbundler`

 ## License

-GPLv3 or (at your option) any later version, see [LICENSE](https://framagit.org/ideascube/pibox-installer/blob/master/LICENSE) for more details.
+GPLv3 or (at your option) any later version, see [LICENSE](https://github.com/kiwix/kiwix-hotspot/blob/master/LICENSE) for more details.